NlsnBoa/MNIST-Machine-Learning-Algorithms-CPP/README.md

 I welcome contributions from the community, including suggestions for additional algorithms to test, improvements to the codebase, and enhancements to the performance analysis.
 Please refer to the `CONTRIBUTING.md` file for more details on how to contribute to this project.

+## Usage Note

+The essence of this project is to create libraries to be further implemented elsewhere.
+To make libraries we will be using "Makefile" and running the scripts we want

+To use the "make" and "make clean" script you must run the following code in your terminal where the Makefile exists:

+$ export MNIST_ML_ROOT=$PWD

+And in order to make a library is in your file path run the follwing code in your terminal while inside the "/lib" folder:

+$ export LD_LIBRARY_PATH=$PWD

 ## License

 Specify the license under which your project is released, ensuring that users and contributors are aware of their rights and obligations when using or contributing to your project.